Chinese New Year Activity Ideas

 - First Made in China: Paper, fireworks, kites, yo-yos, the abacus, playing cards

 Begin your unit by sharing this statistic: China has a population of about 1.3 billion.
 This means that if your class represented the earth's total population, 25% of students would be from China!
 With this number in mind, ask children to guess what is the world's most widely celebrated holiday.
-Have students practice their calendar-reading skills to find the answer: Chinese New Year, the Year of the OX (Yi Chou).
+Have students practice their calendar-reading skills to find the answer: Chinese New Year.

 The Chinese dragon represents wisdom, strength, benevolence, and good fortune.
 Invite your students to learn more about this symbol by creating a miniature version of a Chinese dragon and reading stories about dragons.
 Begin by passing out the dragon symbolism reproducible, featured below.
 Have students decorate their dragons with bright colors and glitter.
 Next help kids to fold a piece of 8" x 11" paper in half vertically and cut along the fold.
 Accordion-fold each piece and join together to create the animal's body.
 Attach the head at one end and the tail at the other.
 Tape chopsticks to the head and tail.
 Use your puppets as props for a read aloud of A Time of Golden Dragons, by Song Nan Zhang (Tundra, 2000).